 With the entry of the United States into World War I, there was much grumbling about the practice among many Lutheran churches of conducting services in German.
 In the Milwaukee Journal’s Sept.
 3, 1918, edition, Rev. Kissling tackled the subject head-on.

 One service, he said, is held in German each Sunday morning at his church.
-However, the main service, Sunday School, and Vacation Bible School are conducted in English, as is all formal church business.
+However, the main service, the Sunday School, and Vacation Bible School are conducted in English, as is all formal church business.

 “The Lutheran Church is preaching the gospel in 17 different languages in this country, and our Lutheran schools, as the natural course of events dictates, are rapidly adopting the American language,” Rev. Kissling told the newspaper.
 “Our use of the German language to reach those of our older members who can best be reached through that medium is parallel to the propagation of the gospel through any of the other 17 languages which the Lutheran church employs.”